ta3ag/lbd/_sources/otherinst.txt

 The -view-isel-dags is important and often used by an llvm backend writer because it is the DAG before instruction selection.
-The backend programmer need to know what is the DAG for writing the pattern match instruction in target description file .td.
+The backend programmer need to know what is the specific DAG node for a specific C operator in order to writing the pattern match instruction in target description file .td.

 Operator % and /
 ~~~~~~~~~~~~~~~~~~